The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Abstract

 \section{Abstract}

-There has been a great buzz surrounding the latest \emph{Nature} paper, ”Traversable wormhole dynamics on a quantum processor”.
-The \emph{Nature} paper discusses an experiment in which Google's Sycamore quantum processor is used to simulate a sparsified version of an SYK model.
-It is shown that the simplified model preserves the key gravitational characteristics of the original SYK model and that it is sufficient to produce a traversable wormhole behavior.
-The experiment does not create an actual wormhole.
-Rather, the team of researchers shows an equivalence between a gravity picture and a quantum information picture.
-This paper gives an account of the experiment and addresses philosophical questions arising from the theoretical and experimental work.
+There has been a great buzz surrounding Daniel Jafferis et al.'s latest \emph{Nature} paper, ”Traversable wormhole dynamics on a quantum processor”.
+The \emph{Nature} paper discusses an experiment in which Google's Sycamore quantum processor is used to simulate a sparse $N = 7$ SYK model with $5$ terms (a learned Hamiltonian).
+The \emph{Nature} paper shows that the learned Hamiltonian preserves the key gravitational characteristics of an $N=10$ SYK model with $210$ terms and is sufficient to produce a traversable wormhole behavior.
+I will examine the experiment and discuss some philosophical challenges concerning the experiment in memory of Ian Hacking.
+Recently, Norman Yao and two graduate students discovered multiple flaws in Jafferis et al.'s learned Hamiltonian and uploaded a comment on the \emph{Nature} paper.
+As expected, Jafferis and his team found a simple way to clarify the misunderstanding.
+They found a physical justification that allowed them to avoid the problem.
+In this paper, I elucidate the main arguments Yao and his students raised and the way Jafferis et al. found to save their learned Hamiltonian.
+I will end this paper with a philosophical comment on this recent development in the context of the learned Hamiltonian.